g-santosmartins/g-santosmartins/README.md

  ### Hi there, glad to see you here 👋

-I'm Guilherme Martins,  I'm a Software Engineer focused in React, Java (Spring) and Kotlin, graduated in systems analysis and development in FATEC Garça, São Paulo Brasil.
+I'm Guilherme Martins, software engineer focused in React, Java (Spring) and Kotlin, graduated in systems analysis and development in FATEC - College of Technology of Garça, São Paulo, Brasil.

 Final paper(TCC): Comming soon